-- District Attorney's Office: Actively participates in the San Benito County School Attendance Review Board (SARB) process that now has the support of the Court. - Probation Department: The Probation Department utilizes community service monitoring and referrals, educational workshops, the JIP, the JRB, parenting classes, Thinking for a Change, and the EIP that includes a tutoring component.
+- District Attorney's Office: They began the Truancy Mediation Program in the 2002/03 school year.
+Prior to the implementation of this program, individual districts participated in a School Attendance Review Board (SARB) process that had no enforcement ability.
+SARB was the mechanism through which the San Benito Probation Department identified truants for the Probation Department's Truancy Abatement Program (TAP) if the children were transferred to one of the three alternative schools in San Benito County. - Probation Department: The Probation Department utilizes community service monitoring and referrals, educational workshops, the JIP, the JRB, parenting classes, Thinking for a Change, and the EIP that includes a tutoring component.
 The Probation Department works closely with outside agencies to provide such services such as gang awareness forums.
 The most recent one occurred in October of 2011 and was attended by approximately 600 community members.

 The Probation Department also operates the Juvenile Hall for those youth pending court hearings or placements, and those offenders who are required to serve incarceration for a limited period.
 Other clients include those youth placed in group or foster homes, virtually all of which are located out-of-county, and those with commitments to the California Department of Juvenile Justice.
 The Juvenile Hall's many programs include Life Skills, year-round school, religious programs, substance abuse and mental health counseling, Planned Parenthood, an exercise/workout program, as well as NA/AA meetings.
 The Juvenile Hall's population is on the decline from 19 minors on average each day in 2009 to 14 minors on average in 2012.
 The intake total in 2012 was 162 minors, which is a steep decline from 265 minors in 2009.
-The Probation Department utilizes an Interagency Placement Team approach to review out-of-home placements for appropriateness, level of care, and placement alternatives.
-The team is comprised of Child Protective Services, the Probation Department, Substance Abuse, CASA, and

-Mental Health program directors and department heads.
+The Probation Department utilizes an Interagency Placement Team approach to review out-ofhome placements for appropriateness, level of care, and placement alternatives.
+The team is comprised of Child Protective Services, the Probation Department, Substance Abuse, CASA, and Mental Health program directors and department heads.
 In an effort to reduce out of home placements, the Probation Department operates a Juvenile Intensive Supervision Program (JISP), an intensive case management unit to keep children unified with their families whenever possible.
 This program has been effective as an alternative to incarceration.
-In addition, juveniles placed on JISP are given referrals to programs such as the Community Work Service Program; Hollister Youth Alliance programs such as El Joven Noble and Familia and tutoring with Paula Norton using the Linda Mood Bell curriculum.
+In addition, juveniles placed on JISP are given referrals to programs such as the Community Work Service Program; Hollister Youth Alliance programs such as: El Joven Noble and Familia; tutoring with Paula Norton using the Linda Mood Bell curriculum; as well as the Probation Department's Los Abuelos Program.
+The juvenile's parents are referred to a Redirecting Children's Behavior parenting course which is taught by Probation Officers.